TaoZhong11/nBEST/README.md

 python nBEST.py
 ```
 ### Try your own T1w raw data ###
-Create a directory ```data_folder```, which will be mounted to the container.
-The T1w scans that need to be processed should be in ```data_folder/data/xxxxx.nii.gz```.
+Create a directory, e.g., named ```Macaque_testing_scans```, which will be mounted to the container.
+The T1w scans that need to be processed should be in ```Macaque_testing_scans/data/xxxxx.nii.gz```.
 Run by a new terminal:
 ```
-docker run -it --gpus=all --ipc=host -v /absolute/path/to/data_folder:/workspace/demo/  wxyabc/nbest:1.3
+docker run -it --gpus=all --ipc=host -v /absolute/path/to/Macaque_testing_scans:/workspace/demo/  wxyabc/nbest:1.3
 cd demo
 ```
 If you want to process your data with all three steps (i.e., brain extraction, cerebrum&brainstem removal, and tissue segmentation), run